richardagilecoach/richardagilecoach.github.io/_posts/2021-03-15-ive-failed-heres-why-you-should-do-too.md

 layout: post
-title: I've FAILED!
-Here's why you should too.
+title: I\'ve FAILED!
+Here\'s why you should too.
 ---

 # What went wrong then Richard?